This week, walk around your church campus and try to see it through the eyes of a first-time guest.

 I believe that church buildings should be bright and full of light.
 God’s character is expressed in light.
 1 John 1:5 says, “God is light; in him there is no darkness at all.”
 I believe churches should be the brightest public buildings.
 Light was the very first thing God created.
 God said, “Let there be light!”
 (Genesis 1:3) Today, I think God would like to say this to thousands of churches.

 If you want to wake up your services, brighten up your environment.
-Take the curtains off your windows!
-Throw open the windows and doors!
-Turn on all the lights!
+Take the curtains off your windows.
+Throw open the windows and doors.
+Turn on all the lights.

 Here’s an experiment: This week secretly replace all the light bulbs in your worship center with twice the watts, then notice the change in mood in next weekend’s service.
 You may have revival!

 It doesn’t matter how persuasive the message is if people can’t hear it in a pleasing manner.
 A tinny, fuzzy sound system can undermine the most gifted musician and incapacitate the most profound preacher.
-And nothing can destroy a holy moment faster than a loud blast of feedback!
+And nothing can destroy a holy moment faster than a loud blast of feedback.

-3. Seating — Both the comfort and the arrangement of your seating dramatically affect the mood of any service.
+3. Seating: Both the comfort and the arrangement of your seating dramatically affect the mood of any service.
 The mind can only absorb what the seat can endure!
 Uncomfortable seating is a distraction that the Devil loves to use.

-If you can get away replacing the pews, I’d advise it.
+If you can get away with replacing the pews, I’d advise it.
 In today’s culture the only places people are forced to sit on benches are in church and the cheap bleacher section at ball games.
 People expect to have their own, individual chairs.

 Personal space is highly valued in our society.
 This is why box seats are prized at stadiums.
 If people are forced to sit too close to each other, they get very uncomfortable.
 There should be at least 18 inches between people if you’re using chairs and 21 inches between people if you’re using pews.

 If you use moveable seats, set them up so people can see some of each other’s faces.
 It will dramatically improve how people respond to the service.
-If you are planting a new church always set up less chairs than you need.
+If you are planting a new church always set up fewer chairs than you need.
 It’s encouraging to your people when additional chairs must be brought in as people arrive.
 On the other hand, it’s very discouraging to worship in a service when surrounded by empty chairs.

-4. Temperature — As a pastor who has preached for years in un-air-conditioned gyms and unheated tents, I say this with the utmost conviction: The temperature can destroy the best-planned service in a matter of minutes!
+4. Temperature: As a pastor who has preached for years in un-air-conditioned gyms and unheated tents, I say this with the utmost conviction: The temperature can destroy the best-planned service in a matter of minutes!
 When people are too hot or too cold they simply stop participating in a service.
-They mentally checkout and start hoping for everything to end quickly.
+They mentally check out and start hoping for everything to end quickly.

 The most common mistake churches make regarding temperature is to allow the building to become too warm.
 Some usher sets the thermostat at a reasonable setting before the service without realizing that when the building is actually filled with a crowd, the body heat of all those people will raise the temperature substantially.
 By the time the air conditioning has cooled everything down, the service is nearly over.